TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 * [Video Series from LearnLinuxTv](https://www.youtube.com/playlist?list=PLT98CRl2KxKHaKA9-4_I38sLzK134p4GJ) contains 24 videos explaining the basics of the command line.
 Videos are brief enough for beginners but, at the same time, detailed enough to get you started and light your inner curiosity.

 ### Knowledge Check
-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+This section contains questions for you to check your understanding of this lesson on your own.
+If you’re having trouble answering a question, click it and review the material it links to.

 * <a class="knowledge-check-link" href="#command-line">What is the command line?</a>
 * <a class="knowledge-check-link" href="#open-command-line">How do you open the command line on your computer?</a>